Debitum Review Summary

 Cons

-- Hiding statistical performance data from Chain Finance in Ukraine
+- Statistical performance data from Chain Finance in Ukraine is misleading

 - No secondary market